Right at this very moment, there is someone visiting your website.

 You don’t feel like building a prospect database or publishing a resource center, because you don’t really feel like developing and committing to a publishing schedule.

-You don’t want to get joint venture partners or affiliates, because you’re happier working alone.
+You don’t want to get JV partners or affiliates, because you’re happier working alone.

 You thumb your nose at social media, even though your target market is young and known to hang out on Facebook all day.